-75 pdated 4/31/2 Public 2/26/16 Comment summary: There should be more "overlap" of information between the ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Comment- Email 2) 20) 10 Transition Plan and the new 1915 Waiver Application (as any Transition is impacted by the benefits available when the Waiver is approved by CMS).
-Is there a crosswal planned for public review to connect these two mighty efforts by Med-QUEST and I/DD?
-State response: DOH/DDD and DHS/MQD have completed the 1915(c) Waiver Renewa Application.
-A copy will be available for viewing on both websites, see attachment #2 for specific wavier details on meeting the HCBS final rule.
-Impact on Transition plan: No change to plan.
-76 Public Comment- Email 2/26/16 Comment summary: In the likelihood that more emphasis on community integratio will produce an increase in changes of community settings for individuals (new residence, revised day program schedules, work training and employment settings, transportation, etc.) will the new Waiver accommodate better crisis intervention planning - including better understanding and training in recognizing crisis triggers and early intervention- for individuals, families and community setting providers?
-Further, can crisis intervention planning become mandatory in the ISP process for a individuals?
-State response: Crisis intervention planning The State agrees with the commenter tha crisis planning can be strengthened for individuals who may experience behavioral challenges.
-The State will continue to work with individuals, families, caregivers, and community partners to review current practices and receive input on ways to strengthen the system of supports to improve crisis planning at the individual and service levels.
-Impact on Transition plan: No change to plan.
-77 Public Comment- Email 2/26/16 Comment summary: There is a great emphasis on Provider training needed to implement the Transition Plan in future, yet little detail has been provided on how this will happen.
-State response: See the updated transition plan, Section 2: Remediation #5 Mandatory provider training and response to #51 in this Public Comment section.
-Impact on Transition plan: Updated plan.
-78 Public Comment- Email 2/26/16 Comment summary: Will Quality standards be modified to address any changes tha are made to either the Transition Plan or the 1915 Waiver Application as a result of public comments?
-State response: DOH/DDD and DHS/MQD have completed the 1915(c) Waiver Renewal Application.
-A copy will be available for viewing on both websites, see updated quality measures for specific wavier details on meeting the HCBS final rule.
-Impact on Transition plan: No change to plan.
-89 Public Comment- Email 2/26/16 Comment summary: With so many variables required by island transportation, should that be addressed as a separate "category"!
-State response: The State recognizes that transportation is an important issue.
-The State will continue to collaborate with stakeholders and community partners to identify creative strategies.
-Transportation will be reviewed as a separate system issue.
-Impact on Transition plan: No plan change.
+w 1915 Waiver Application (as any Transition is impacted then the Waiver is approved by CMS).
+Is there a crosswalk to connect these two mighty efforts by Med-QUEST and and DHS/MQD have completed the 1915(c) Waiver Renewal vailable for viewing on both websites, see attachment #2 in meeting the HCBS final rule.
+No change to plan. likelihood that more emphasis on community integration in changes of community settings for individuals (new o connect these two mighty efforts by Med-QUEST and and DHS/MQD have completed the 1915(c) Waiver Renewal vailable for viewing on both websites, see attachment #2 in meeting the HCBS final rule.
+No change to plan. likelihood that more emphasis on community integration in changes of community settings for individuals (new and DHS/MQD have completed the 1915(c) Waiver Renewal vailable for viewing on both websites, see attachment #2 in meeting the HCBS final rule.
+No change to plan. likelihood that more emphasis on community integration in changes of community settings for individuals (new vailable for viewing on both websites, see attachment #2 in meeting the HCBS final rule.
+No change to plan. likelihood that more emphasis on community integration in changes of community settings for individuals (new n meeting the HCBS final rule.
+No change to plan. likelihood that more emphasis on community integration or changes of community settings for individuals (new No change to plan. likelihood that more emphasis on community integration changes of community settings for individuals (new likelihood that more emphasis on community integration a changes of community settings for individuals (new changes of community settings for individuals (new changes of community settings for individuals (new I I gram schedules, work training and employment settings, e new Waiver accommodate better crisis intervention understanding and training in recognizing crisis triggers individuals, families and community setting providers? tion planning become mandatory in the ISP process for all rention planning The State agrees with the commenter that gthened for individuals who may experience behavioral ontinue to work with individuals, families, caregivers, and ew current practices and receive input on ways to pports to improve crisis planning at the individual and No change to plan. is a great emphasis on Provider training needed to Plan in future, yet little detail has been provided on how Later I to a contract lated transition plan, Section 2: Remediation #5 Mandatory nse to #51 in this Public Comment section.
+Jpdated plan. uality standards be modified to address any changes that nsition Plan or the 1915 Waiver Application as a result of and DHS/MQD have completed the 1915(c) Waiver Renewal vailable for viewing on both websites, see updated quality r details on meeting the HCBS final rule.
+No change to plan. so many variables required by island transportation, as a separate "category"! ecognizes that transportation is an important issue.
+The orate with stakeholders and community partners to identify rtation will be reviewed as a separate system issue.
+No plan change. ti www.ce.r